KhaledHarthi/CarSteeringWheelPrediction/README.md

 # Steering Wheel Predicition using Deep Learning
 <p align="center"><img src="pics/pr_logo.png"/></p>
-In the recent years omputers were able to reach a level of intelligence it has never reached before, and the field of computer vision provided greater results when using <b>Deep Learning</b> techniques, especially the <b>*Convolutional Neural Networks*</b>.
-Autonomous driving will provide various benefits to humans including *less traffic*, and better *time utilization*.
-In this project a <b>CNN-LSTM model</b> will be built to predict the cars' steering wheel angel.
+In the recent years omputers were able to reach a level of intelligence it has never reached before, and the field of computer vision provided greater results when using <b>Deep Learning techniques</b>, especially the <b>Convolutional Neural Networks</b>.
+So in this project a <b>CNN-LSTM model</b> will be built to predict the cars' steering wheel angel.

 ## Predicted vs. Ground Truth Angles
 <p align="center"><img src="pics/visualization.gif"/></p>